rappatoni/stexcasp/README.md

 python3 -m mgraph 'https://mathhub.info/?uri=http%3A%2F%2Fmathhub.info%3Fa%3DJLogic%2Fsmglol%2FCommercial-Law%26p%3Dmod%26m%3DKaufmann%26s%3DKaufmann'
 ```

-Mgraph chooses a free localhost port and opens the graph in the default
+`mgraph` chooses a free localhost port and opens the graph in the default
 browser.
 Stop the server with `Ctrl-C`.

 Raw FTML URIs are accepted as well: